dandynood/sol-web-parser/README.md

 # Solidity Code Parser

-## Important: This project is stil under construction and will be updated soon
+## Important: This project is still under construction and will be updated soon

 A simple single page web application aim to test for common design flaws in Solidity contracts.
 Built with Vue (browser style), Node.js Express, Bootstrap and utilizing the Truffle framework.